-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2019

-Service Concession
+Service concession

-The Group has been established to provide services under certain private finance agreements with Wakefield Council (the Council).
+The Group has been established to provide services under certain private finance agreements with The City of Wakefield Metropolitan District Council (the Council).
 Under the terms of these Agreements, the Council (as grantor) controls the services to be provided by the Group over the contract term.
 Based on the contractual arrangements the Group has classified the project as a service concession arrangement, and has accounted for the principal assets of, and income streams from, the project in accordance with FRS 102, Section 34.12 Service Concession Arrangements.